CelticBoozer/dotfiles/.config/sway/.github/README.md

 [Sway](https://github.com/swaywm/sway/) Window Manager is a tiling window manager and a drop-in replacement for i3, built specifically for the Wayland display server.
-I chose it because of: lightweight, tiling, customization, minimalizm.
+I chose it because of: lightweight, tiling, customization, minimalism.

 ![sway](sway-full.png "Sway")